channoun/LST_prediction/README.md

 ---

 ## Results
-ALl models achieved very reasonable results (RMSE < 0.35 °C).
+The CNN+MLP model showed poor performance because semantic segmentation resulted in a lot of mislabeled/missing pixels.
+All transformer models achieved very reasonable results (RMSE < 0.35 °C).
 Our best model was the Physics-informed ViT, achieving and RMSE of **0.21 °C**.

 ---